Martin Donnelly (civil servant): Public persona after leaving the Civil Service

 In February 2018, speaking on Radio 4's Today programme, he warned that Brexit would be "giving up a three-course meal… for the promise of a packet of crisps in the future."

 Personal life

-Donnelly studied Philosophy, Politics and Economics at Oxford University, international economics at the College of Europe in Bruges, and at the École nationale d'administration in Paris.
+Donnelly studied Philosophy, Politics and Economics at Oxford University, and then international economics at the College of Europe in Bruges.
+While at the Treasury, he had a secondment at the École nationale d'administration, Paris.

 Honours

 Donnelly was appointed Companion of the Order of St Michael and St George (CMG) in the 2002 Birthday Honours and Knight Commander of the Order of the Bath (KCB) in the 2016 Birthday Honours.